Professional Boundaries Statement

-Given my involvement in different communities around embodied practices, conscious sexuality, BDSM, kink, LGBTQ+, and alternative relating, it is possible that we will have shared friends, connections, or interests, or that we will meet each other outside of sessions at events, workshops and gatherings.
+Given my involvement in different communities around embodied practices, conscious sexuality, BDSM, kink, LGBTQ+, and alternative relating, it is possible that we will have shared friends, connections, or interests, or that we might meet each other outside of sessions at events, workshops, and gatherings.
 If this does happen, I will honour any agreement we have made in relation to this.
 If such an agreement has not yet been made, I will take your lead on how we interact (or not).
 You may choose to disclose our professional relationship to others but the nature of the work will remain confidential on my side.
 I am not here to “out” anyone.

-Every form of work I do is based on consent and boundaries and specifically around empowering others to notice, trust, value and communicate their wants and needs (the foundations of Betty Martin’s Wheel of Consent work).
+Every form of work I do is based on consent and boundaries and specifically around empowering others to notice, trust, value, and communicate their wants and needs (the foundations of Betty Martin’s Wheel of Consent work).
 It is important to acknowledge not only the explicit but also the implicit power dynamics that exist, particularly in a practitioner/client relationship, and the impact these can have on our ability to be fully in choice.

 Dual relationships can bring about additional ethic dilemmas and I therefore have the following boundaries in place for the safety of all parties: